devpro/enjoyk8s/README.md

 # enjoyk8s

-Small executable to enjoy Kubernetes with no effort
+A small executable to enjoy Kubernetes with no effort.

+👷 Work in progress!
+(August 2023)